-Let’s take a closer look at some of the most important features of the LSR308 vs Yamaha HS8.
-This will help you pin down on the functions that make a big impact on the performance of your home studio.
+Let’s take a closer look at some of the most important features of the LSR308 vs. Yamaha HS8.
+This will help you pin down the functions that make a big impact on the performance of your home studio.

 The JBL LSR308 features a 112W power system, while the Yamaha HS8 has a power rating of 120W.

 The Yamaha HS8 has a Low-Frequency cone and a High-Frequency soft dome.
 The woofer measures eight inches, along with a one-inch tweeter.